maxlath/wikibase-sdk/docs/get_entities_reverse_claims.md

 In wikidata API answers, you can only access claims on the entity's page, not claims pointing to this entity (what would be in the "what links here" page).

 Fortunatly, we can use [SPARQL queries](sparql_query.md) to get relations the other way around, answering the question "*what are the entities having this value for this property?*".
-This is `wdk.getReverseClaims``provides
+This is what `wdk.getReverseClaims` provides.

 For instance, let's say you want to find all the entities that have Leo Tolstoy ([Q7243](http://www.wikidata.org/entity/Q7243)) for author ([P50](http://www.wikidata.org/entity/P50))